AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Related Work

-\textbf{TTA benchmarks.} The most popular setting for test-time adaptation includes using different classes of synthetic corruptions proposed in~\cite{hendrycks2019robustness}, which are then utilized for test-time adaptation, one at a time (so allowing model reset between different domains).
-However, in practical applications, the target distribution can easily change perpetually over time, e.g., due to changing weather and lightness conditions, or due to sensor corruptions, hence the setting of continual test-time adaptation was recently introduced~\cite{COTTA}.
-The authors proposed to use a continual version of the corrupted benchmark (that is without model reset at domain boundaries).
+\textbf{TTA benchmarks.} The most popular setting for test-time adaptation includes applying different classes of synthetic corruptions proposed in~\cite{hendrycks2019robustness} to commonly used datasets, like CIFAR10~\cite{cifar} or ImageNet~\cite{imagenet} to artificially obtain domain shifts.
 Another popular dataset for continual test-time adaptation is DomainNet~\cite{peng2019domainnet} which consists of images in different domains (e.g., sketches, infographics).
-Yet, the distribution shifts arising in the real world may be very different from the synthetic ones.
+Yet, the distribution shifts arising in real-world deployment, e.g., in autonomous driving, may be very dissimilar from different renditions of the same objects.
 Hence, recently a CLAD, autonomous driving benchmark~\cite{verwimp2023clad} was introduced.
-It consists of naturally occurring distribution shifts like changes in weather and lighting conditions, traffic intensity, etc. It was developed for the supervised Continual Learning scenario.
+It consists of naturally occurring distribution shifts like changes in weather and lighting conditions, traffic intensity, etc. It was developed for the supervised continual learning scenario.
 In this work, we use it for test-time adaptation, that is without using any label information.
-In our work, we also use SHIFT benchmark~\cite{shift2022}, a synthetically generated dataset for autonomous driving with realistic discrete and continuous shifts.
-Similarly to use, CoTTA~\cite{COTTA} includes realistic domain shifts but their test is very small (1600 images).
+In our work, we also use SHIFT benchmark~\cite{shift2022}, a synthetically generated dataset for autonomous driving that captures the continuously evolving nature of the real world.
+Similarly to us, CoTTA~\cite{COTTA} includes realistic domain shifts but their test is very small (1600 images).
 To sum up, we extend over previous TTA work by focusing on realistic continual domain shifts over very long sequences.

-\textbf{Continual Learning.} Our work is also inspired by continual learning where the learner is presented with data from different tasks in a sequential fashion.
-Without access to the previous data from previous tasks, the model is prone to \textit{catastrophic forgetting}~\cite{Mccloskey89}.
-Popular approaches use knowledge distillation to regularize changes in outputs of the model (compared to the model train on source task)~\cite{li2016_lwf} or regularize changes in model parameters~\cite{kirkpatrick2017ewc}.
-On the other hand, exemplar-based approaches assume some limited access to the source data, which greatly helps to reduce the forgetting~\cite{masana2022class}.
-Further, some continual learning approaches focus on \textit{online} setting, where each data point can be visited only once and small batch sizes are assumed~\cite{aljundi2019online}.